prateek64/SoundScape--MileStone1/README.md

 </figure>

-The abstractness of the user interface reflects my thoguhts, my love for what I do, my past experiences and everything I appreciate in this world.
+The abstractness of the user interface reflects my thoughts, my love for what I do, my past experiences and everything I appreciate in this world.

 # 2. Application Components